scarioscia/scarioscia.github.io/_posts/2024-01-05-writing-SLiM-output.md

   sim.addSubpop("p1", 5000);
 }
 ```

+We can then use this variable `trialNumber` to create a name for our file.
+We define this name and create the file at the first generation we'd like to start recording output.
+We also create a header for our file, which will therefore show us the column names.
+This header will be the same across each run of the simulation (i.e., so we can compare outputs across different input parameters) but of course may differ across simulations, depending on the information you are recording.

 In this example, we create the header, define the filename, and initiate the file with the `writeFile()` function at the end of the 300th generation: